 How to Apply

 To complete the MSIS/JD dual degree program, students must meet all of the requirements of the dual degree program.
 The degrees will be awarded simultaneously when the student has completed all of the dual degree program requirements.
 These requirements include 34 of iSchool courses (25 hours required including the capstone + 9 of electives) and 68-70 hours of School of Law courses.
 The Professional Experience and Project required in the MSIS degree can be completed by JDs doing the equivalent work in one of the law school’s clinical education programs.
-Two of the iSchool courses are already crosslisted with the School of Law.
+Two of the iSchool courses are already cross-listed with the Law School.